This policy outlines the requirements in schools for hot work tasks.

 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to an OHS Advisory Service and local OHS regional officers who can provide free advice to schools for managing risks related to hot work tasks.

-- The (in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy related to hot work tasks.
+- The Hot Work Procedure (in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy related to hot work tasks.

-- This policy forms part of the Department’s OHS Management System, see for further information.
+- This policy forms part of the department’s OHS Management System, see OHS Management System (OHSMS) Overview for further information.

 The principal and/or their delegate, in consultation with the Health and Safety Representative (HSR) and employees must: